CaseyErbes/sample-go-api/README.md

 make runserver
 ```
 It will serve on localhost:8888.
 You can use Postman or cURL to call its APIs and make persistent changes to the database.

+If you want to get rid of all your changes and start with a clean db, run _init_db.sh_ and you'll have a fresh database again.
+Keep in mind that you will have to run the migration again to re-initialize the address table.